appwrite/website/STYLE.md

 Read this document carefully before making PRs to the Appwrite Website repo.

+## What goes in docs?

+The Appwrite documentation is meant to provide general guidance that's:

+- Unopinionated
+- Focused on the correct use of Appwrite product
+- Includes examples for all relevant and applicable SDKs
+- Agnostic to the user's implementation and stack.

+Examples of things not fit for docs, and better as a blog or video:

+- General programming advice
+- Opinionated implementation patterns like MVVM, factory methods, etc.
+- Examples that only include a select subset of Appwrite SDKs.
+- Examples that do not work for all developers using Appwrite, but specific to Appwrite + technology.

+Note that the tutorials and blogs available on the Appwrite blog and docs are meant for these types of information.

 ## Documentation structure

 The Appwrite docs is split into sections, each with its intended purpose and content.